Professor Stephen Hawking is likely the most famous scientist since Albert Einstein (in fact, Einstein was Hawking’s nickname in grade school.)

 “If aliens visit us, the outcome would be much as when Columbus landed in America, which didn’t turn out well for the Native Americans,” he said in 2010.
 “We only have to look at ourselves to see how intelligent life might develop into something we wouldn’t want to meet.”

 After reading these Stephen Hawking facts, read Stephen Hawking’s deadline for the survival of the human race, or inspiring Stephen Hawking quotes.
-Finally, check out Isaac Newton facts you’ve never heard before.
+Then, check out Isaac Newton facts you’ve never heard before.
+Finally, dive into our unbeatable collection of fun facts.